-A two-fish daily bag limit for walleye anglers has been labeled a tourism killer by chamber officials and sport shop owners.
-Even anglers who don’t routinely catch a limit of five walleyes a day aren’t excited about the prospects of a fishing vacation on some lake or lake chain where two walleyes is the limit.
+One-fish and two-fish bag limits for walleye anglers have been labeled a tourism killer by chamber officials and sport shop owners.
+Even anglers who don’t routinely catch a limit of five walleyes a day aren’t excited about the prospects of a fishing vacation on some lake where they can only keep one or two walleyes.
 And quite often, they go elsewhere.

-We are disappointed but not surprised that the Mole Lake Band increased its spearing quotas, for they have been unreceptive to negotiations that might help sport anglers and the tourism industry.
-It appears that their casino operations get no support from vacationers who come here to fish, otherwise they might try to accommodate these frequent North Woods visitors.
+We’re disappointed in the tribes for not partnering with a tourism industry here that helps feed their own tribal casinos.
+It appears that the casinos get no support from vacationers who come here to fish, otherwise they might try to accommodate these frequent North Woods visitors.

 It is disturbing that the tribal declarations are allowed to impact the daily bag limit on hundreds of lakes that won’t be speared and that are never speared.
 The tribes have to know that 60% of the walleye harvest by sport anglers occurs in May, and that locking in low bag limits for much of the month is harmful to that segment of the tourism industry.

 While it is good news that the Department of Natural Resources (DNR) recently awarded $1.6 million for projects that will help control the spread of aquatic invasive species (AIS), another $2.6 million in control projects were left unfunded — including $164,000 for Little St. Germain Lake.

 There was enough money in the pipeline to give about $100,000 to three Phelps area groups that are controlling invasives or planning such measures on Lac Vieux Desert Lake, North and South Twin and Big Sand Lake.
 There was money to give the Minocqua Kawaguesaga Lakes Protection Association $157,900 and the North Lakeland Discovery Center received $48,800 to contain AIS.